Generalized $b$-symbol weights of Linear Codes and $b$-symbol MDS Codes: Abstract

 \section{Abstract}

-In this paper, we first introduce the notion of generalized $b$-weights of $[n,k]$-linear codes over finite fields, and obtain some basic properties and bounds of generalized $b$-weights of linear codes which is called Singleton bound for generalized $b$-weights in this paper.
-Then we obtain a necessary and sufficient condition for an $[n,k]$-linear code to be a $b$-MDS code by using generator matrixes of this linear code and parity check matrixes of this linear code respectively.
-Next a theorem of a necessary and sufficient condition for a linear isomorphism preserving $b$-weights between two linear codes is obtained, in particular when $b=1$, this theorem is the MacWilliams extension theorem.
-Then we give a reduction theorem for the MDS conjecture.
-Finally, we calculate the generalized $b$-weight matrix $D(C)$ when $C$ is simplex codes or two especial Hamming codes.
+Generalized pair weights of linear codes are generalizations of minimum symbol-pair weights, which were introduced by Liu and Pan \cite{LP} recently.
+Generalized pair weights can be used to characterize the ability of protecting information in the symbol-pair read wire-tap channels of type II.
+In this paper, we introduce the notion of generalized $b$-symbol weights of linear codes over finite fields, which is a generalization of generalized Hamming weights and generalized pair weights.
+We obtain some basic properties and bounds of generalized $b$-symbol weights which are called Singleton-like bounds for generalized $b$-symbol weights.
+As examples, we calculate generalized weight matrices for simplex codes and Hamming codes.
+We provide a necessary and sufficient condition for a linear code to be a $b$-symbol MDS code by using the generator matrix and the parity check matrix of this linear code.
+Finally, a necessary and sufficient condition of a linear isomorphism preserving $b$-symbol weights between two linear codes is obtained.
+As a corollary, we get the classical MacWilliams extension theorem when $b=1$.